What Is Climb Credit?

 - The Academy of South Florida

-As you can see, Climb Credit definitely takes the non-traditional route, partnering with online schools (Springboard), coding schools (Coder Camps, DevLeague) and even a circus school (Grand Circus of Detroit).
+As you can see, Climb Credit definitely takes the non-traditional route, partnering with online schools (Springboard), coding schools (Coder Camps, DevLeague) and other institutions.

 Climb says they’ve chosen these schools because the education is good enough to where the money you can earn when you graduate justifies the cost of the tuition they charge you.

 This is a refreshing concept considering that many schools have gotten a bad name for charging a lot of money for an education that may or may not land their graduates a job with a solid salary.

 Traditional undergraduate student loans offered by the government tend to have interest rates below 5% and can be paid back a variety of different ways, some of which include monthly payments based on your income and not your loan balance.

 What you need to know about Climb Credit is that their loans are not federal student loans and have an interest rate higher than federal loans.

 The typical repayment period, their site says, is between three and five years.
 Those repayment periods aren’t good or bad until you understand how much they typically loan their students.